paulzierep/docker-galaxy-microbiology-lab/README.md

 docker run -p 8080:80 -p 8021:21 -p 4002:4002 --privileged -v ~/export.microbiology/:/export/ quay.io/galaxy/docker-galaxy-microbiology-lab
 ```

+# Customize the MGL

 You can customize the MGL by installing tools and databases via the admin view.
 The Galaxy Admin User has the username ``admin`` and the password ``password``.
+Make sure to run the docker container with persistent data storage to keep your changes.

 # Support